silksil/NOTES-CHEATSHEET/client/react/testing.md

 ```

 ### expect
 `expect` is global function.
 After expect we specify what we are inspecting (in the example below that is `div.innerHTML`).
-Then we include a matcher statement, stating how we want to inspect the 'subject' (in this case 'toContain').
-Lastly, we state the expected value, it's what we want our 'subject' to be (in this case 'Comment Box').
+Then we include a matcher statement, stating how we want to inspect the 'subject' (in this case `toContain`).
+Lastly, we state the expected value, it's what we want our 'subject' to be (in this case `Comment Box`).

 ```js
 expect(div.innerHTML).toContain('Comment Box');